djtjwillia/dogfiles/README.md

 ## Setup

 1. Setup your variables:
    a.
-Go into inventory.yml and fill in any info.
+Go into playbook.yml and fill in gitconfig and sshconfig.
    b.
-If using mulitple SSH configs, add the appropriate number of blocks to roles/macbook/templates/ssh_config.j2
+Fill in username and email in roles/macbook/files/gitconfig **Note: You will not want to commit your changes to these two files!"**

 2. Make sure the init script is exectuable: